-This is the first event in a new quarterly series hosted by the Department of American Indian Studies at the University of Washington.
-SACRED BREATH features Indigenous writers and storytellers at wǝɫǝbʔaltxʷ - Intellectual House on the University of Washington Seattle campus.
+Please join us for the spring quarter installment of Sacred Breath: Writing and Storytelling, presented by the Department of American Indian Studies.
+This series features Indigenous writers and storytellers at wǝɫǝbʔaltxʷ - Intellectual House.
 Storytelling offers a spiritual connection, a sharing of sacred breath.
 Literature, similarly, preserves human experience and ideals.
 Both forms are durable and transmit power that teaches us how to live.
 Both storytelling and reading aloud can impact audiences through the power of presence, allowing for the experience of the transfer of sacred breath as audiences are immersed in the experience of being inside stories and works of literature.

 Trevino L. Brings Plenty is a poet, musician, and multi-media video artist who lives, works, and writes in Portland, OR.
 In 2015, he was The C. Hamilton Bailey Fellowship recipient.
 Trevino is an American and Native American; a Lakota Indian born on the Cheyenne River Sioux Reservation, South Dakota, USA.
 His books include Wakpá Wanáǧi, Ghost River (2015); Real Indian Junk Jewelry (2012); and Shedding Skins: Four Sioux Poets (2008).